PGM-Lab/InferPy/docs/index.rst

    }

-On the other hand, the article whose reference is shown bellow corresponds to the API in verions 0.x which relies on the first version of Edward, which is no longer under development:
+On the other hand, the article whose reference is shown below corresponds to the API in verions 0.x which relies on the first version of Edward, which is no longer under development: